sillsm/openklave/readme.md

 Now shockingly enough, this bare ihex dump is sufficient to completely restore the operating system if you bork it during development.
 The bootloader has a built-in recovery mode which receives ihex as a sysex message and rerwrites the flash over usb.

-Rename mpk2os.ihex to mpk2os.syx, and add the following hex bytes to the beginning of the file
+Rename mpk2os.ihex to mpk2os.syx, and add the following hex bytes to the beginning of the file.

+#### Make sure you have a good hex editor handy
+https://hexed.it/ is excellent and it works in your browser.

 ```
 F0 47 00 24 70